agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 To automatically configure the swarm and deploy the stack, use the ``app-deploy`` script.
 The example below assumes a 3-node cluster.

+.. note:: The ``app-deploy`` script is simply an alias to ``/opt/cisco/src/cluster/deploy.py``
+        script with some auto-detection for which version to deploy based on the version of the OVA.

   .. code-block:: bash